projectacrn/acrn-hypervisor/doc/contribute.rst

 .. _ACRN-dev mailing list:
    https://lists.projectacrn.org/g/acrn-dev

+Issue tracking for ACRN is done using the `ACRN-dev mailing list`_.
-Before starting on a patch, first check in our issues in the `ACRN-dev mailing list`_ system to see what's been reported on the issue you'd like to address.
+Before starting on a patch, first read through discussions in the `ACRN-dev mailing list`_ to see what's been reported on the issue you'd like to address.
 Have a conversation on the `ACRN-dev mailing list`_ to see what others think of your issue (and proposed solution).
 You may find others that have encountered the issue you're finding, or that have